hydra-language/hydra/grammar.md

 4\.
 Memory
 -----------

 Memory works in a little bit of a complicated way.
-The idea is RAII for stack allocated items (Resource Aqcuistion Is Initialization) and ARC (Automatic Reference Counting) for heap allocated.
+The idea is RAII for stack allocated items (Resource Aqcuistion Is Initialization) and ARC (Automatic Reference Counting) for heap allocated items.

-The idea behind this is to eliminate the need for a super strict borrow checker like Rust has and whilst having memory safety without a garbage collector.
+The idea behind this is to eliminate the need for a super strict borrow checker like Rust has, whilst having memory safety without a garbage collector.

 ### Stack
 In Hydra, all primitive types and their array equivalents are stack allocated and are managed by RAII